asciamanna/Gilded-Rose-Java/README.md

 # Gilded Rose Refactoring Kata
 __UPDATE:__
 This is a fork of Emily Bache's version of The Gilded Rose Kata in Java.
 I wanted to provide team's I coach two use cases without relying on the texttest library (as it's another depdency to configure).
-There are two labels for the two use cases for this kata.
+There are two tags for the two use cases for this kata.

-1. One broken test - this longer kata requires writing characterization (or microtests) for the functionality before refactoring the GildedRose
+1. __no-tests__ tag - this longer kata requires writing characterization (or microtests) for the functionality before refactoring the GildedRose
 2. A set of passing tests - with passing tests this shorter kata can focus on just refactoring the code

 __Original README below --__